Hou Wang Temple: History

-In the 1890s, it was decided to built a temple to serve what was now quite a large community.
+In the 1890s, it was decided to build a temple to serve what was now quite a large community.
 Funds were collected and furnishings were ordered from China.
 In 1903, the temple was constructed of local cedar and black bean timber and corrugated iron.
 Brick was the material usually chosen for temples in Australia and the painting of the front wall to resemble this material suggests that the community would have preferred brick, had it been readily available.
 The temple complex consisted of a temple dedicated to the god Hou Wang, a feasting hall, kitchen and store.
 It had living quarters for a caretaker and provided accommodation for those visiting the temple from the outlying district.
 During the 1900s, when Chinatown was at the height of its importance, the temple was a social and spiritual centre for over a thousand people.

 Following the First World War, Chinese leases on agricultural land in the district were revoked in favour of soldier settlers.
 During the nineteen twenties, most of the inhabitants of Chinatown and the surrounding farms moved south or to nearby coastal towns.
 Many of the buildings in Chinatown were demolished and removed, some being reused locally.
 A caretaker remained at the temple which was used by a few old men who remained in the township.

 Although some repairs were carried out, without a community to support it, the temple fell into disrepair.
 A cyclone in 1956 blew away the pagoda, which was replaced by a lean-to.
 Damage also occurred from water leakage.
 In the 1960s artefacts were removed from the temple, including the image of Hou Wang and other gods.
 Some of these artefacts have since been returned.
 The temple was used intermittently for worship until the early 1970s and contains objects connected with this later use.
 The land on which the temple stands was purchased in 1965 by several local Chinese families.

 In 1975, the National Trust of Queensland, who had been aware of the temple for some time, gained funding to begin investigative work.
 In 1977 the area was surveyed, as the Fong On family had offered the temple to the Trust to ensure its preservation.
 At about the same time cataloging of the remaining artefacts in the temple began.
 The temple was transferred to the Trust in 1980 and conservation work on the buildings began.
 It is now interpreted as a place museum.